DeeptiJainMicrosoft/LogGenie/README.md

 * Include the resource name alongside the log file name.
 * Reduces troubleshooting time and collaboration overhead across Azure teams.

-**_Unique Scenarios:_**

-Handles cases where log analytics tables are unavailable, providing an essential alternative for analyzing such logs archived to storage accounts.

 **Key Features:**

+* Alternative to Log Analytics: Analyze logs directly from Azure Storage when Log Analytics tables are not available.
 * Standalone Application: Windows-based, .NET-powered tool for log analysis.
 * Direct Access to Logs: Reads logs directly from Azure Blob Storage in JSON format without additional costs or management complexity.
-* Supports All Azure Services: Works for logs from services like Azure Core (VM, Networking), Developer, and App Service, especially when log analytics tables are unavailable.
+* Supports All Azure Services: Works for logs from services like Azure Core (VM, Networking), Azure Storage, and App Service, especially when log analytics tables are unavailable.
 * Customizable Configuration: Flexible setup allows reading logs by simply adding log container names in the XML file.

 **Benefits:**